JakeOtto/python_practice/chapter2/03_introducing_dictionaries.md

 **Please pause at this point to reflect and review your learning...**

 In a few sentences, explain, in writing or to a peer:
-- What a Dictionary is
+* What a Dictionary is
-- How to create a Dictionary
+* How to create a Dictionary
-- How to add key-value pairs to a Dictionary
+* How to add key-value pairs to a Dictionary
-- How to retrieve a value from a Dictionary
+* How to retrieve a value from a Dictionary
-- How to retrieve all the keys from a Dictionary
+* How to retrieve all the keys from a Dictionary
-- The use of one other dictionary method that you experimented with

 [Log your progress and go to the next challenge](https://makers-event-logger.herokuapp.com/?event=03_introducing_dictionaries.md&repository=makersacademy%2Fpython_foundations&redirect=chapter2%2F04_introducing_classes.md)